8 am to 5 pm Mon, Tue, Thu, Fri

 A Process Server is a person who serves court papers on a party to a lawsuit.
 If you wish to become a process server, either by renewing your current license or applying for a new one, please complete the registration form and bring it to our office to record for a $10.00 fee.

 DD214's recorded June 13, 2002, or later are automatically exempt from public inspection per RCW 42.56.440.
 There is no fee to record this document.
 Our department can also provide up to three certified copies of the document for no fee.
 A Request for Access/Copy form would need to be filled out if anyone other than the veteran is wanting to obtain this document.

-Find detailed information regarding properties in Clark County: sales history, land records, taxes, and permits.
+Find detailed information regarding properties in Clark County such as sales history, land records, taxes, and permits.